fbpx

 Schedule

-Course description
+Course Description

-The course observes global trends related to the promotion of heritage and its role in the process of brandization of the territory, and applies them to the Venice lagoon.
+The course observes global trends related to the promotion of heritage and its role in the process of brandization of the territory and applies them to the Venice lagoon.
 The course will use the observation of some case studies and the deconstruction of marketing images.
 Through an interdisciplinary approach, the aim is to identify the rhetorics and codes that articulate the current representation of Venice, and to recognise this tendency within broader processes of globalisation.

-Among the most interesting global dynamics is currently the inclusion of cultural, legacy and historical notions within regenerative processes and territorial promotion.
-Heritage, in particular, is one of the dominant rhetorics on which the sense and legitimacy of many redevelopment and regeneration operations are built.
+Among the most interesting global dynamics is currently the inclusion of heritage notions within regenerative processes and territorial promotion.
+Heritage is one of the dominant rhetorics on which the sense and legitimacy of many redevelopment and regeneration operations is built.
+Heritage has long been used within territorial promotion rhetorics concerning Venice, which describe its value in relation to history, and which support investments and consumption linked to the experience of typicality.

 - To introduce students to the flexible use of heritage in the Venice context as an outpost of global trends